micheh/teamcity-clover/README.md

 another build step to run the `teamcity-clover.php` script and provide the path to the clover.xml as the only argument, for example: `php path/to/teamcity-clover.php %system.teamcity.build.tempDir%/clover.xml`.

+If you are using the PHPUnit Meta-Runner from the Jetbrains Meta-Runner Power Pack, the above path is where you'll find clover.xml.

 Mapping
 -------